mangalam-research/wed/doc/usage.rst

 * The encoding of empty elements could differ.
 That is, ``<foo></foo>`` could become ``<foo/>`` or vice-versa.

-* The presence or absence of a newline on the last line may not be preserved.
+* Whitespace before the start tag of the top element or after the end tag of the top element may not be preserved.

 Contributing
 ============